captureplanning.com Learn about proposal writing and business development

-When the Government is considering a procurement, but is not sure about specifications or methodologies, they often issue a Request for Information (RFI).
+When the Government is considering a procurement, but is not sure what to put in the RFP or who would respond to it, they often issue a Request for Information (RFI).
 An RFI provides you with an opportunity to make suggestions regarding what they should include in the future RFP if it goes forward.
 It also gives you an opportunity to show the customer that you are qualified, responsive, and helpful.

 Sometimes, responding to an RFI is required if you want to be able to respond to the future RFP.
 When this is the case, it will say so in the text of the announcement.